GcMAF

 indicate that the smallest domain, domain ill, contains an

 essential peptide for macrophage activation.
-Accordingly, I cloned
+Accordingly, I

-immobilized [beta]-galactosidase and sialidase to yield potent
+with the immobilized [beta]-galactosidase and sialidase to yield

-macrophage activating factors, designated GcMAFc and CdMAF,
+potent macrophage activating factors, designated GcMAFc and

-have curative effects on cancer.
+appear to have curative effects on cancer.

-with Antigens or Vaccines
+Antigens or Vaccines

 [0042] Macrophages are antigen presenting cells.
 Macrophages